Cambridge Theatre: Design and construction

-The theatre was Grade II listed in January 1999.
+The theatre has been a Grade II listed building since 11 January 1999.

 Productions

 An early production staged on October 19, 1930, by Ninette De Valois future creator and for many years central figure of the Royal Ballet.
-She both choreographed (Danse sacree et danse profane, Debussy), and danced (Nicholas Legat's Variations and Coda, Glinka, partnered by Anton Dolin).
+She both choreographed (Danse sacree et danse profane – Debussy), and danced (Nicholas Legat's Variations and Coda – Glinka, partnered by Anton Dolin).

 Productions at the Cambridge Theatre have been characterised by relatively short runs interspersed with several dark periods and the theatre was used for trade film shows in the late 1930s and again in 1969 as a cinema.

 Productions have included Joan Sims in Breath of Spring by Peter Coke in 1958, Tommy Steele in Half a Sixpence in 1963 (678 performances), Bruce Forsyth in Little Me in 1964 (334 performances), The Black Mikado (1975–76), and in the late 1970s the Kander and Ebb musical Chicago ran for 590 performances.
 Later, the rock and roll musical Return to the Forbidden Planet, which was based on the film Forbidden Planet and Shakespeare's The Tempest using 1950s and 1960s songs opened in September 1989 and ran until early 1993, winning the Olivier Award for Best New Musical—instead of the favourite, Miss Saigon.

 The show Jerry Springer: The Opera ran from 14 October 2003 – 19 February 2005.
 This was followed by a month run of illusionist Derren Brown's Something Wicked This Way Comes tour, before the London première of Flying Music's Dancing in the Streets, which opened on 7 July 2005.
 This finished its run on 22 April 2006 and Chicago moved across Theatreland from the Adelphi Theatre to continue its London run into its tenth year at the theatre that originally hosted the show in the 1970s.
 It opened at the Cambridge on Friday 28 April.
 Chicago cancelled all performances post 27 August 2011, when it closed at the theatre.
 Matilda the Musical commenced performances at The Cambridge from 18 October 2011, with an official opening night on 22 November 2011.
 As of April 2017, Matilda became the longest running production in the theatre's history.